ancillacorporation/JobApAi/privacy.md

 Last updated: september 26 2025

-This Privacy Policy explains how AutoApAI (the “Extension”) processes information to provide its features.
+This Privacy Policy explains how JobApAi (the “Extension”) processes information to provide its features.
 By using the Extension, you agree to this policy.

 ## What the Extension does

-AutoApAI helps you complete job applications by generating suggestions based on:
+JobApAi helps you complete job applications by generating suggestions based on:

 - Text you provide (e.g., CV/resume, job description, application form text)
 - Optional account credentials if you choose to sign up/sign in (email/password)